Microsoft Soundscape: Spatial Audio design for ambient awareness of the physical environment

 We’re a small team that embraces the Lean approach of Build - Measure - Learn, in many ways functioning like a startup, and it’s awesome to handle the full audio design life cycle before passing off the new product sounds to Engineering.

-It’s an honor to work on a project like Soundscape where I get to combine my love of sound with making a difference in the lives of our Blind and Low Vision users.
+It’s an honor to work on a project like Soundscape where I get to combine my love of sound with making a positive difference in the lives of our Blind and Low Vision users.
 Lately I’m leading our audio experience design recommendations with new partners as we bring the Soundscape experience to collaborations with Bose, Microsoft’s Future of Work initiative, Microsoft Teams and Surface, Bing Maps, and Adaptive Sporting events around the world — it’s an incredibly exciting time for inclusive spatial audio experiences surfacing up to the mainstream!

 Bose Frames AR headset, bluetooth headtracking with compass/gyro/accelerometer and quality audio spatialization